Policygenius promises to take the pain out of buying insurance by making the process of shopping for it simple, efficient and cost-effective.

 Finally, you’ll select your coverage:

-- Policy lengths available from 10 years on up; default selection is 20-year term
+- Policy lengths are available from 10 years on up; the default selection is a 20-year term.

 As a reminder, term life is money expert Clark Howard‘s preferred kind of life insurance policy for most people.

 That’s because the premium stays the same throughout the life of the policy.
 Plus, it pays out to your beneficiaries only if you die while the policy is in force.
 There’s no investment component; you just get a straight-up death benefit.

 Read more about why Clark likes term life here.